What Are The Advantages Of Using OpenStack To Create A Cloud Environment

 Kubernetes Integration

 Kubernetes is another open source software used for container orchestration systems that you can use for automation software deployment, scaling and management.
 While Kubernetes was originally developed by Google, OpenStack has evolved to allow Kubernetes integration.
 In fact, Kubernetes is currently deployed on 85% of OpenStack deployments.
 With the vast majority of OpenStack users running Kubernetes in their deployments, the open source community has a lot of engineers making sure that Kubernetes is running smoothly and can easily run – and this is also the case on our OpenStack.
-In fact, OpenMetal’s customer Pypestream moved over Kubernetes workloads from AWS and realized 50% saving.
+In fact, OpenMetal’s customer moved over Kubernetes workloads from AWS and realized 50% savings.

 Speed and Reliability

-The open source community is working hard to keep OpenStack up to date with and compatible with the evolving tech world.
+The open source community is working hard to keep OpenStack up to date and compatible with the evolving tech world.
 Because there are so many organizations with a vested interest in using OpenStack it is in their best interest that OpenStack remains at the cutting edge of the industry.
 And with 110,000+ members on the job, integration with other popular open source software and updates to debug and perfect OpenStack software in itself happens really quickly.
 For customers that want a bit more distance from the tech we recommend checking out the managed private cloud.

 To conclude, there are many reasons why organizations are turning to OpenStack and with so many major organizations looking to cut infrastructure costs, we can expect to see more growth in OpenStack deployments in the years to come.